christherama/swagger-to-postman/README.md

 # Swagger-to-Postman Converter
-This nodejs app accepts a valid Swagger 2.0 spec and converts it to a Postman collection for importing into Postman.
+This nodejs app accepts a valid Swagger 2.0 JSON spec and converts it to a Postman collection for importing into Postman.
 In particular, it generates sample request bodies for all POST and PUT requests.

 ## Using the Converter